sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vpnc-script</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Routing setup script for vpnc and openconnect
+Short desc    : Routing setup script for vpnc and openconnect
 URL          : https://gitlab.com/openconnect/vpnc-scripts/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This script sets up routing for VPN connectivity, when invoked by vpnc
+Descript     : This script sets up routing for VPN connectivity, when invoked by vpnc
              : or openconnect.
 ```